 If you provide taxable materials or equipment in an all-inclusive class fee, you are making a bundled sale.
-Generally PST applies as follows.
+Generally you must charge PST as follows.

 Materials and Equipment Sold to Class Participants

 If your class participants are purchasing the materials and equipment (i.e. they may keep the taxable materials or equipment after the end of the class or series of classes), you: